golobby/container/README.md

 // `myApp.x` will be ignored since it has no `container` tag
 ```

-As for named bindings (struct fields with `container: "name"` tag), field names must be the same binding name.

 #### Binding time

-You can resolve dependencies at the binding time if you need previous bindings for the new one.
+You can resolve dependencies at the binding time if you need previous dependencies for the new one.

-Example of resolving in binding time:
+The following example shows resolving dependencies at binding time.

 ```go
 // Bind Config to JsonConfig